ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-web/it-works.md

 parentId: "auth-web"
 layout: "tutorial"
 time: 30
-weight: 8
+weight: 9
 ---

 #### It Works

 Great work, your app is now live!
 Now let's start playing with user sign-in.

-1. Go to `hosting.<your-project-id>.wedeploy.io` in your browser.
+1. Go to `hosting-<projectID>.wedeploy.sh` in your browser.
 2. Click "Create an account" and fill in the form.
 3. You are logged in!
 Now try signing out and signing back in.

 Awesome!
 You just deployed an app and started authenticating users within a few minutes!
 We can't wait to see what else you create with WeDeploy!

 <aside>

 ###### <span class="icon-16-star"></span> Pro Tip

-Do you have a primary UI (in this case, your Hosting Service) that you would like to be served by your project's main URL (`<your-project-id>.wedeploy.io`)?
-Perfect, that is extremely easy to do.
-Go to the settings tab of your project's console and select _hosting_ as your _Home Service_.
+Wanting to make a pretty url for your primary UI service without purchasing a custom domain?
+Perfect, you can go to the _Custom Domain_ section of your service on the Dashboard and add a custom domain that ends with `wedeploy.io` (e.g. `yourapp.wedeploy.io`).

 </aside>